 On stage and screen, actor Jeff Daniels can do it all.

-He’s led a charmed career, scoring early with Hollywood blockbuster “Terms of Endearment” and later, the “Dumb and Dumber” series, while offering brilliant turns in more artistic fare such as “Squid and the Whale” and Woody Allen’s “The Purple Rose of Cairo.”
+He’s led a charmed career, scoring early with Hollywood blockbuster “Terms of Endearment” and later, the “Dumb and Dumber” series, while offering brilliant turns in more artistic fare such as Noah Baumbach's “Squid and the Whale” and Woody Allen’s “The Purple Rose of Cairo.”

-But from the beginning, Daniels knew he needed something to fall back on - which ended up being his guitar.
+From the beginning, Daniels knew he needed something to fall back on - which ended up being his guitar.
 Since 2002, he has pursued a second career as a bluesy folk musician, touring small venues around the country in between filming major motion pictures.